Audio Joiner

 Is the total file size limited?

 Each individual file can be up to 200 MB.
-For very large merged outputs, browser memory is the practical limit.
+For very large joined outputs, browser memory is the practical limit.

 Are my files uploaded to a server?